NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm repo update helm install kube-prometheus-stack prometheus-community/kube-prometheus-stack --namespace prometheus --create-namespace \
+  --set prometheus.prometheusSpec.storageSpec.volumeClaimTemplate.spec.storageClassName=<FSX-BASIC-NAS>, \
-  --set prometheus.prometheusSpec.storageSpec.volumeClaimTemplate.spec.storageClassName=*fsx-basic-nas*,prometheus.prometheusSpec.storageSpec.volumeClaimTemplate.spec.resources.requests.storage=50Gi
+  --set prometheus.prometheusSpec.storageSpec.volumeClaimTemplate.spec.resources.requests.storage=50Gi
 ```
-Where: *fsx-basic-nas* is the storage class you want to use.
-If you don't care about persistent storage, you can omit the second line of the given command.
+Where: <FSX-BASIC-NAS> is the storage class you want to use.
+If you don't care about persistent storage, you can omit the
+second and third lines from the above command.

 The above will create a 50Gib PVC for Prometheus to use.
 You can adjust the size as needed.

 ## Deploy Harvest on EKS

-### User Input
+### Input Parameters

 |Parameter|Description|
 |:---|:---|